black and white bed linen

 How long does it take to write a picture book?

-Not as long as it does to illustrate the bloomin’ thing I can tell you!
+Not as long as it does to illustrate it I can tell you!
 Usually the idea for the story has been rattling around my head for a while before I bother picking up a pen and paper (yeah that’s right I still use a pen and paper!).
 After a few weeks/months/years bubbling away in the background of my brain, unconsciously working out the finer details, one day I’ll just feel like writing it.
 A sunny day and a bit of peace and quiet are often the things I need to prod me into action.
 At this point it doesn’t take very long, I’d say a few days on average, with my record being a whole story in one day.
-But it all starts with the idea and once you’ve fully fleshed it out you’re good to go!
+But it all starts with the idea and once it’s fully fleshed out, you’re good to go!

 What’s your favourite children’s book?

 Tough question, but I can narrow it down to three favourites.
 When I was a boy I loved second hand book shops.
-I loved the smell of them (old and musty), the sense of mystery lurking between all of those covers (unless of course it was something boring like a Haynes Manual or a romance your Granny might enjoy!) and the overwhelming feeling of being utterly SURROUNDED by books.
-When I was on holiday in Devon, I was bought three illustrated books from the 1960’s, Treasure Island, Robinson Crusoe and The Three Musketeers.
-I still have them now, here they are.
+I loved the smell of them (old and musty), the sense of mystery lurking between all of those wildly different front covers* and the overwhelming feeling of being utterly SURROUNDED by books.
+When I was on holiday in Devon in the late 80’s, I was bought three illustrated books from the 1960’s, Treasure Island, Robinson Crusoe and The Three Musketeers.
+I still have them, here they are.

 When did you start writing stories?